Pedro-h-mattos/LaTeXCVTemplate/README.md

 Also consider installing a dedicated GUI (e.g. TeXworks or TeXstudio) for working with TeX files.
 This will make editing and compiling TeX files easier.

-Alternatively, [Overleaf](https://www.overleaf.com/) is an cloud-based LaTeX editor that doesn't require any local installation.
+Alternatively, [Overleaf](https://www.overleaf.com/) is an cloud-based LaTeX editor which doesn't require any local installation.

 ### Step One: Download
 This project comprises only the files `articleCV.cls`, `CVexample.tex` and `info.sty`, and the instruction manual `userguide.pdf`.